MatteoGgl/daypaper/README.md

   daypaper [OPTIONS]

 Application Options:
-  -f, --force                                       Forces a wallpaper refresh even when in the same time span -t, --time=[morning|noon|afternoon|evening|night] Specify a particular time of day -s, --search=                                     Additional text query to be added while searching
+  -c, --credit                                      Displays the current wallpaper author and link -f, --force                                       Forces a wallpaper refresh even when in the same time span -t, --time=[morning|noon|afternoon|evening|night] Specify a particular time of day -s, --search=                                     Additional text query to be added while searching